PLEASE NOTE: THIS POLICY WAS UPDATED OCTOBER 2019

 - Managing, planning and arranging meetings between you and Mundipharma’s sales representatives.

-- Reporting obligations required under the Medicines Australia Code of Conduct.
+- Reporting obligations under the Medicines Australia Code of Conduct and internal reporting processes to associated companies of Mundipharma located in Singapore, Europe and USA.

 - Monitoring and reviewing Mundipharma’s compliance with relevant regulations and codes of conduct in its dealings with you.